DataCircles/projects_circle/traffic_collisions_project/README.md

 # Traffic Collisions Project

-This six week project analyzes the Seattle area traffic collision data collected by the Seattle Dept. of Transportation (SDOT) over the period, 2004 - 2020.
+This six week project analyzes the Seattle area traffic collision data collected by the Seattle Dept. of Transportation (SDOT) over the years, 2004 - 2020.

 ## About the final presentations

-Presentations will be online during the week of Sept.
-14, vote in the Slack poll to determine the day
+The virtual presentations will be during the week of Sept.
+14, vote in the Slack poll to determine the day.

-Presentations are open to the public, feel free to invite any colleagues, friends, or family
+The presentations are open to the public, feel free to invite any colleagues, friends, or family.

-Presentations will be approximately 15 minutes long with 5 minutes for questions
+The presentations will be approximately 15 minutes long with 5 minutes for questions.

+See Slack for additional information.

+## About the final product

+This [example github repository](https://github.com/jfear/example_project) illustrates one way to organize your repository.

-Each team repository should have a readme page that describes:
+At a minimum, each team repository should have a readme page that describes:
 - the team members,
 - the questions or issues the team focused on,
 - the intended audience,
-- the data that was ultimately used, and
+- the data (where the data came from, what it looked like, and links to data source), and
 - the project process.

-The readme page should have links to any final presentation slides or visualization pages.
+The readme page should also have links to any final presentation slides or visualization pages.

 ## About the project